Last updated on August 25th, 2021

 Invest in winter tires

 If you live in a place that gets very little snow, it’s tempting to hold off on getting your winter tires.
-Maybe you think to drag that out as far into the season as possible will save the money and hassle.
+Maybe you think dragging that out as far into the season as possible will save the money and hassle.
 But even if you get only a little snow, sudden storms can leave you stranded.
 Road sand and salt used on highways can seriously damage your vehicle over time.
 Make switching to winter tires something you plan as soon as the temperature drops.
 This way, you’ll move smoothly into winter, knowing you’re prepared for anything.

 Buy or DIY an emergency Winter Car Kit

 Accidents and emergencies can happen on the road at any time of year.
 But they’re particularly common in winter.
 You can buy emergency car kits, or make your own.

 - Antifreeze, windshield wiper fluid, and a scraper, which you’re likely to use almost daily in the winter months!

 - A flashlight, so you can see what’s coming.